Remember the E-Trade baby? He's coming back in a Super Bowl ad – KION546

 The ad ends with the camera zooming in on a baby monitor, which briefly flickers, prompting one of the adults to ask if it’s past his bedtime.

-Holmes first appeared in an ad for the company during the Super Bowl in 2008.
+The baby first appeared in an ad for the company during the Super Bowl in 2008.
 The cute baby, sitting in a high chair, touted how easy it is to invest online.
+(Holmes made his first appearance in an ad in 2010.)

 “Click.
 I just bought a stock.
 You just saw me buy a stock.
 No big deal.
 I mean, you know. if I can do it.
 You can do it,” the baby says before spitting up milk in the original ad.
 (Some would argue that throwing up after buying a stock was an apt metaphor for 2008.
 The market plunged later that year.)